Contractor and supplier portal

 Reporting hours worked

-As a contractor of Queensland Hydro it is a requirement of your contract that you submit the total number of hours worked by your employees and subcontractors in that month on Queensland Hydro sites.
-This information must be submitted no later than the 7th day of the following month.
+As a Contractor or Consultant of Queensland Hydro, it is a requirement of your contract that you submit the total number of hours worked by your employees and subcontractors each month.
+Total number of hours worked means all hours performed in Australia which are recoverable within/under your Contract with Queensland Hydro.
 Hours are to be submitted using this form.

 Queensland Hydro Health & Safety Management System